-A few days ago, a friend asked me if I had any pictures from my MRIs.
+A few days ago, a friend asked me if I had any pictures from the MRIs of my brain tumor.
 (I’ll talk about why in another post.)

 Funny she should ask.
 I explained to her that even though I was 2 years post-diagnosis, I still had never seen inside my head.
 I’d read the radiologists’ medical reports explaining what the MRIs showed, but I had never looked at the actual pictures.